Implications of neutrino species number and summed mass measurements in cosmological observations: Preliminary

 Assume that $\nu_R$ in the Dirac theory is thermally abundant at early cosmological epochs, and calculate the amount of dilution.
 After $\nu_R$ decoupling the universe goes through many annihilation events of thermal anti-particles, thereby reheating the universe.
 Electroweak interaction is far stronger than interactions in BSM, hence left-handed $\nu_L$ is reheated, but $\nu_R $ is not.
 This gives rise to difference of $\nu_L$ and $\nu_R$ effective temperatures.
 Note that even after $\nu_R$'s decouple and become non-thermal, one can assign their effective temperature.
 This is because the entropy conservation of $a^3 s(T)$ (with $a(t)$ the time-dependent cosmic scale factor) holds at nearly instantaneous reheating processes.
 The entropy density $s(T)$ is proportional to the massless degrees of freedom $g_*(T)$ in radiation-dominated epoch.
 Hence one can readily calculate the temperature ratio before and after rehearing events by counting respective species number contributing to $g_*$.

-What we know with confidence on $g_*$ is the species number in the era up to the electroweak phase transition.
+Assuming that the standard electroweak phase transition took place in the Big Bang Universe, it is straightforward to evaluate $g_*$ in the era up to the electroweak phase transition in the standard model.

 Fermions are counted by the weight $7/8$ for one spin state and bosons by the weight $1$.
 Counting $g_*(T)$ gives the dilution factor in terms of number density ratio, $n(\nu_R)/n(\nu_L) = 43/427= 0.101$, since the electroweak phase transition.

 We summarize $g_*$ factors relevant to $\nu_R$ dilution in the following table, Table(\ref{table 1}) in which $g_*^{\rm i}$ indicates the species number at cosmological events i.

 It is convenient in the rest of analysis to relate the extra $\Delta N_{\rm eff}$ to the extra relativistic degrees of freedom $\Delta g_*$,